A Base Treatment Regimen For Cancer

 I'm also planning to formulate some MCT infused CBD oils with added terpenes and small amounts of Feco to treat conditions such as fibromyalgia that seem to respond best to CBD.
 This will allow me to treat people with high sensitivity to THC while still benefiting from its symbiotic relationship with the cannabinoids and terps.

 Wow Randy!
-Impressed I am. :hug:
+Impressed I am. :hugs:

 That was a lot of valuable information.
 I'll take notes in the morning.
 I'm sitting here falling asleep.
 Lol!
 Time to walk away from the iPad.

-Goodnight :love:
+Goodnight :Love:

 Hi.